Tips on Preparing a Competitive Application for the Rangel Graduate Fellowship

 1) Review all application requirements for the fellowship to ensure you are eligible and prepared.

 Applicants should review all requirements up front at the Rangel Program website (www.rangelprogram.org).
 The program has no flexibility on core eligibility requirements such as U.S. citizenship, cumulative GPA, and plans to attend a two-year graduate program.
 Applicants should make a plan to complete all aspects of the application on time.
-This will require steps such as securing letters of recommendation and transcripts, taking or securing results from the GRE/GMAT, preparing graduate school applications, collecting financial data, and writing a statement of interest.
+This will require steps such as securing letters of recommendation and transcripts, preparing graduate school applications, collecting financial data, and writing a statement of interest.
 The FAQ section of the website can answer many application questions; the “Typical Fellowship Experience” and profiles of fellows can help explain the Rangel Fellowship program better.

 2) Clearly explain in your statement of interest your motivations for applying for the fellowship and identify the background, experiences, skills, and motivation that you believe will make you successful in the Foreign Service.

 This fellowship provides a unique pathway to a career in the Foreign Service of the Department of State.
 A strong interest to pursue such a career should be the main reason for you to apply.
 Thus, a first step should be to research the work of the Foreign Service (www.careers.state.gov).
 If you are enthusiastic about representing the government and people of the United States as a Foreign Service Officer, then you should apply.
 Your statement of interest should highlight why you want to pursue this career and why you believe you will be successful.